About Voting Equipment

 The Verifier

-The conduct of elections has changed in many ways over the past 200 years.
-The Verifier is the only comprehensive data set of voting equipment down to the precinct level of the United States, going back to 2006.
+The Verifier is the only free and publicly available comprehensive database of election equipment down to the precinct level of the United States, from the current election cycle back to 2006.

 The History of Voting Machines